BulatGL/project-lvl1-s470/README.md

 ```
 composer global require bulat/brain-games
 ```
-## Games and commands to start them in bash after install
+## Games and commands to start them in bash

 #### Even